What Does Attempting Data Recovery Mean on iPhone? Fixed!

 Wrap it up

-Hopefully, if you encounter such an update error in the future, you will be able to easily fix the issue and get rid of the iPhone stuck on the “Attempting Data Recovery” error by force restart and putting the iPhone to recovery mode.
+Hopefully, suppose you encounter such an update error in the future.
+In that case, you will be able to easily fix the issue and get rid of the iPhone stuck on the “Attempting Data Recovery” error by force restarting and putting the iPhone to recovery mode.